numbas/numbas-lti-provider/doc/source/data-handling.rst

 If you have set up an :term:`editor link <Editor link>`, the LTI tool will occasionally request a list of available exams from the linked editor.
 This request is made anonymously, and no personally identifying information is sent.

-You are responsible for ensuring the security of data held by the Numbas LTI tool.

 User roles
 ----------